tldr-pages/tldr/pages/common/kdeconnect-cli.md

 `kdeconnect-cli --list-available`

-- Request pairing to a device, specifying its ID:
+- Request pairing with a device, specifying its ID:

 `kdeconnect-cli --pair --device {{device_id}}`